lenn84/Wild-life-website/README.md

  6.[Gitpod:](https://www.gitpod.io/docs/)

- - Gitpod was the sapce used to write all of the code, commit and push changes in the git pod terminal.
+ - Gitpod was the space used to write all of the code, commit and push changes in the git pod terminal.

  8.[Wireframe.cc:](https://wireframe.cc/)